ivaniaffaldano/pokemon-test/README.md

 Based from https://github.com/SnceGroup/snce-docker repo, with some customizations

 HOW TO START UP PROJECT FOR THE FIRST TIME:
-LAUNCH THIS COMMANDS INSIDE MAIN FOLDER: docker-compose up -d docker exec -it snce-docker-php-fpm bash cd symfony
+LAUNCH THESE COMMANDS INSIDE MAIN FOLDER: docker-compose up -d docker exec -it snce-docker-php-fpm bash cd symfony